joescii/lift-ng-js/README.md

 ## Problem Statement

-This project is designed to allow Lift applications utilizing an AngularJS front-end to easily manage AngularJS modules and updates to those modules while properly handling browser caching concerns.
+This project is designed to allow Lift applications utilizing an AngularJS front-end to easily manage AngularJS modules and updates to those modules while doing the right thing by properly handling browser caching concerns and serving the minified version in non-development modes.

-## Configuration
+## Configuration and usage

 Add the Sonatype.org Releases repo as a resolver in your `build.sbt` or `Build.scala` as appropriate.